martius-lab/depRL/README.md

 The ostrich environment can be found [here](https://github.com/vittorione94/ostrichrl) and is installed automatically via poetry.

-The underlying arm-environment (warmup) can be used like any other gym environment:
+The arm-environment [warmup](https://github.com/P-Schumacher/warmup) is also automatically installed by poetry and can be used like any other gym environment:

 ```
 import gym